Songwriter, Singer, Guitarist

 Robert sings, and plays acoustic guitar and clarinet.
 Four of the tracks feature acclaimed Scottish string quartet, Innotet, with violinists Seonaid Aitken and Innes Watson also contributing to backing vocals.

 Postcard from Budapest was released on February 28th, 2020.
+A new album is in progress and will be released in autumn 2024.

 They are lovely songs...The lyrics are excellent, the stories the songs tell are touching without being sentimental.
-George Szirtes, Poet
+George Szirtes, Poet and Translator

 ...Robert delivers intimate songs, beautifully accompanied.
 This is the musical equivalent of spending a moment reading well thumbed poetry in a quiet city square, as time stands still.
 Marc Higgins, Northern Sky Reviews 4/5 stars.